31 Altitude Definitions & Measurement

 (24)

-Armed with these equation it is now possible to examine the variations in density altitude with changes in temperature for different values of pressure altitude, as shown in the chart below in SI units.
-In this regard, it should be remembered that the value of in SI units
+Armed with these equations, it is now possible to examine the variations in density altitude with temperature changes for different pressure altitude values, as shown in the chart below in SI units.
+In this regard, it should be remembered that the value of in SI units is 6.5C per 1,000 m or 1.981C per 1,000 ft.
+The diagonal lines are values of constant pressure altitude.
+The blue line is the standard ISA temperature variation, giving .
+Taking as an example C and m, then by following the red lines on the chart, the chart gives an estimated value of of 8,200 m.

-Notice that when using these types of charts, interpolation is inevitably required, but the eye and brain is a great interpolator.
-Nevertheless, while the charts are a good visual interpretation of the differences between pressure altitude and density altitude for variations in non-standard temperature, they should not be used for engineering purposes in lieu of using the ISA equations.
+Notice that interpolation is inevitably required when using these charts, but the eye and brain are excellent interpolators.
+Nevertheless, while the charts are a reasonable visual interpretation of the differences between pressure altitude and density altitude for variations in non-standard temperature, they should not be used for engineering purposes instead of the ISA equations.

 Density Ratio Calculation